ibm-cloud-docs/vpc/vpe-cross-account.md

 ```
 {: codeblock}

-## After creating a VPE gateway
+## Next steps after a VPE gateway is created
 {: #after-create-cross-account-vpe-gateway}

 If you return to the Virtual private endpoint gateways for VPC page, your endpoint gateway shows in the table.

 * For IBM Cloud services, the status of your endpoint gateway changes from `Updating` to `Stable`.
 You can click the Actions menu ![Actions menu](../icons/action-menu-icon.svg "Actions") to rename, reserve or bind an IP, unbind an IP, or delete an endpoint gateway.
 * For non-IBM Cloud (third party) services, your endpoint gateway status is `Pending` until the service provider either permits or denies your connect request.
 The status changes to `Stable` when connectivity is established.
 You can click **Track** or expand the table row of the endpoint gateway to view the progress of your request.
-* Optionally, there is a DNS resolution binding switch in the table row of the VPE gateway that allows you to enable or disable DNS sharing for this endpoint gateway.
+* Optionally, you can enable or disable DNS sharing for this endpoint gateway by using the DNS resolution binding switch that is in the table row of the VPE gateway.
 For more information, see [About DNS sharing for VPE gateways](/docs/vpc?topic=vpc-vpe-dns-sharing).

 ## Related links
 {: #vpe-create-cross-account-related-links}